Ensemble Docs

 1. widgetType - A unique name for the widget

-2. schema - A Zod schema defining the payload structure
+2. schema - A Zod schema (v3 or v4) or JSON Schema defining the payload structure

 Defining Custom Widgets